7 File Handling Operations in Python Explained with Programming Examples

 print(data)

-There are multiple benefits of using “with” statement.
+There are multiple benefits of using the “with” statement.
 We will see the benefits in the later part of this tutorial.

-How to Read Line-by-Line File into List?
+How to Read Line-by-Line a File into a List?

 Rather than reading complete file text in a single string object, what if you want to read the file line-by-line?